 Who are you competing against?

 Competition is fierce in the midsize SUV segment.
-The already mentioned Kia Telluride and Hyundai Palisade are joined by the Mazda CX-90, Honda Passport, Toyota Highlander, Subaru Ascent, Chevrolet Traverse or Jeep Grand Cherokee to name just a few.
+The already mentioned Kia Telluride and Hyundai Palisade are joined by the Mazda CX-90, Honda Passport, Toyota Highlander, Subaru Ascent, Chevrolet Traverse, and Jeep Grand Cherokee to name just a few.

 Concluding